bkuhn/talks/PLUG-2015-03/copyleft-future.markdown

       + And tell your employer you want to keep your copyrights, &
       + copyleft your stuff: with Affero GPL.

++ Oh, and don't go to OSCON keynotes anymore!

 # More Info / Talk License

 + URLs / Social Networking / Email: